PelionIoT/mbl-docs/Docs/Update/intro_update.md

 After receiving a payload file containing a boot component or kernel update binary, MBL:

-1. Overwrites the contents of the corresponding partition <!-- link to the partions docs--> containing the boot component or kernel.
+1. Overwrites the contents of the corresponding [partition](../references/partition-layout.html) containing the boot component or kernel.
 1. Reboots the device.